siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

 by :

  - complementarity laws between diodes current and voltage.
-Depending on the diode position in the bridge, y stands for the reverse voltage across the diode or for the diode current (see figure in the template file)
+Depending on the diode position in the bridge, :math:`y` stands for the reverse voltage across the diode or for the diode current (see figure in the template file)
- - a linear time invariant relation between the state variables and y and lambda (derived from Kirchhoff laws)
+ - a linear time invariant relation between the state variables and :math:`y` and :math:`\lambda` (derived from Kirchhoff laws)

 The oscillator is a time-invariant linear dynamical system, and using the Kirchhoff current and voltage laws and branch constitutive